 Indirect grilling can be done on a charcoal barbecue as well as on a gas barbecue.
 If you choose a charcoal barbecue, you should ideally buy the Barbecook dome.
 The dome radiates the heat from above, so that your favourite ingredients are cooked on all sides.
 With a charcoal barbecue, always wait until the coals glow.
 Then, move the coals a bit more to the left side of the barbecue bowl, so that you can grill indirectly on the right side.

 To grill indirectly with a gas barbecue, you have to turn off certain burners when your barbecue is sufficiently heated up.
 If you have two burners, then turn off one of them and put the meat, fish or vegetables above the burner which is not burning.
-If your gas barbecue has 3 or 4 burners, then turn off a burner in the middle and put your meat, fish or vegetables above it.
+If your gas barbecue has 3 or 4 burners, then turn off a burner in the middle and put your ingredients above it.

 With indirect grilling, aromatics are often added, such as wine, beer or bouillon.
 Want something more special?
-Then choose our Barbecook smoke chips or smoke wood.
-Allow the smoke chips or wood to soak for a while and then sprinkle them on the coals, or in the case of a gas barbecue, put them in the smoker box.
+Then choose our smoking chips or wood chunks.
+Allow the smoking chips or wood chunks to soak for a while and then sprinkle them on the coals, or in the case of a gas barbecue, put them in the smoker box.
 Ready to taste the fun?

 Simply put, direct grilling is equivalent to the grill function of the barbecue, and indirect grilling to the oven function.
 The real magic, however, is created when you combine direct and indirect grilling.
 First grill a nice thick steak for 1 minute on each side directly.
 Due to the high temperatures, you can sear the meat briefly and powerfully, which keeps it extra juicy inside.
 Next, place the côte à l'os on the side of the barbecue grill and close the lid.
 Let the côte à l'os grill indirectly at a low temperature for another 20 minutes.
 Finish off with coarse sea salt!
 Truly delicious!